kalakhushi18/Guesser-D.-Bot/README.md

 * Streamlit Chat Interface: Seamless UI to chat with the guessing agent.

-* Presentation Included: A short slide deck and demo video available in the /presentation folder.
+* Presentation Included: A short slide deck in the /presentation folder.

 * All the data has been scraped via bs4 from the website: https://onepiece.fandom.com/wiki